oracle/weblogic-kubernetes-operator/site/user-guide.md

 * Flannel networking v0.9.1-amd64 (check with `docker images | grep flannel`)
 * Docker 18.03.1.ce (check with `docker version`)
 * Oracle WebLogic Server 12.2.1.3.0
-* If you wish to use dynamic clusters and/or situational configuration, patches 28186730 and 28076014 are required
+* If you wish to use dynamic clusters and/or Configuration Overrides, patches 28186730 and 28076014 are required

 ## Preparing your Kubernetes environment